All components of this assignment should be a collaboration between you and your HU4642 team members.

-All students are required to attend all presentations in their respective classes and to provide feedback to each team.
+You are required to attend all presentations and to provide feedback to each group.

-Your team will prepare initial design documents and slides for your cognitive walkthrough for the two walkthroughs.
-The cognitive walkthrough will provide the graduate students the material they need to perform their heuristic evaluations.
+Your group will prepare initial design documents for your cognitive walkthrough with the class and so that graduate students can perform their heuristic evaluations.
 Although you will have 20 minutes for your cognitive walkthrough, your walkthrough should last less than 10 minutes.

 For the cognitive walk you will need a paper prototype and supporting design documents:

 Your group should sketch all major views.
 The sketches can be neatly hand drawn or you may use drawing software, Flash or other software.
 The sketches can use sticky post-it notes to represent interacting components of the UI.
 All sketches and major views should be scanned so that they can be used in the slides for the cognitive walk through.

 A good reference for paper prototyping is at Board of Innovation, Resources & Tools for Paper Prototyping.

 Use scenarios are stories for the walkthrough and are verbal descriptions demonstrating the use of your app.
 They are descriptions of a single instance using the app.
 The use scenario also motivates the use by initially giving the context of the use.
 Using the personas that your group has created, you should prepare two use scenarios, one for nominal task performance and the other illustrating error handling.
 The use scenarios should demonstrate the depth of your system, including the “help” components, meaning it should not be a trivial example of using the system.
 Try to demonstrate as much functionality as possible.